Asgaros/asgaros-forum/readme.txt

 6. Manage general options.

 == Changelog ==
+* Fixed: Broken subscription checkbox in editor
 * Changed: Design changes
-* Changed: Dont show subscription option in editor when you are subscribed to all topics = 1.8.2 =
+* Changed: Dont show subscription checkbox in editor when you are subscribed to all topics = 1.8.2 =
 * Added: Option to subscribe to all topics and posts
 * Added: Possibility to unsubscribe from subscriptions inside the subscription overview